-Biz Latin Hub (BLH): Louise, you have a long and detailed career expanding numerous fields and industries, most notably in health, education, and trade.
+Biz Latin Hub (BLH): Louise, you have a long and detailed career spanning numerous fields and industries, most notably in health, education, and trade.
 Could you please briefly share your career path so far?

 Louise Batchelder: My first contact with diplomacy/living abroad was when I applied to the FCO and at the interview was asked to work at the British Embassy in Peking: that is Peking, not Beijing, this gives you an idea of how long ago this was.
 It was a great opportunity, but I did not pass the interview.
-As an alternative, I was offered a job in the Immigration Service but somehow that did not seem as exciting as China.
-Eventually, my career path started in London where I worked in the Home Office for 6 years as a criminologist – nothing to do with the languages I had studied but fascinating all the same.
+As an alternative, I was offered a job in the Immigration Service, but that did not seem as exciting as China.
+Eventually, my career path started in London, where I worked in the Home Office for 6 years as a criminologist – nothing to do with the languages I had studied but fascinating all the same.

 This brings us to 1998.
 In 1998 I was asked to participate in the negotiations for Mexico’s FTA with Europe.
-That FTA was at the time, the fastest Free Trade Agreement that Europe had ever negotiated, due to the exceptional goodwill on both sides.
+That FTA was, at the time, the fastest Free Trade Agreement that Europe had ever negotiated due to the exceptional goodwill on both sides.
 Nobody was fussed by the insignificant minutiae.

 BLH: At which point did it change from being a political issue to a commercial one?

-Louise Batchelder: It began 3 years earlier in 1997, I think.
+Louise Batchelder: It began 3 years earlier, in 1997, I think.
 The sectors were moved from the Political and Economic Department to the Commercial one, in recognition of the UK offer in terms of pharmaceuticals, medical equipment, and supplies, in addition to the substantial opportunity to sell consultancy services and other invisible.

 Louise Batchelder: US Aid has been around since the time I was in the Embassy, The Prosperity Fund is a much more recent development.
 I was one of the first to ask the question to DIT (Department of International Trade).
 Why do we not perceive the contribution of Healthcare and Education to the balance of trade?